kovidgoyal/calibre/manual/edit.rst

     * Malformed HTML markup.
 Any HTML markup that does not parse as well-formed XML is reported.
-Correcting it will ensure that your markup works as intended in all contexts. |app| can also auto-fix these errors, but auto-fixing can sometimes have unexpected effects, so use with care.
+Correcting it will ensure that your markup works as intended in all contexts. calibre can also auto-fix these errors, but auto-fixing can sometimes have unexpected effects, so use with care.
 As always, a checkpoint is created before auto-fixing so you can easily revert all changes.
 Auto-fixing works by parsing the markup using the